OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/software-design/documentation/documentation.md

 saved in the following repository:

 * [cdss-app-tstool-doc](https://github.com/OpenCDSS/cdss-app-tstool-doc)

+This documentation has been moved to Markdown and is retained only for archival purposes.

 Each file uses header and other styles that allow a table of contents to be created.
 However, automating conversion of Word to PDF is not straightforward